Cubs have found a new (if unexpected) fan favorite in Jon Jay

 "That's a two-strike homer, opposite gap," Maddon said.
 "That was really well-struck.
 [Wasn't] expecting that, but he gives you a really good at-bat in that situation."

 Jay gives his all in every situation.
 A consummate professional, he was brought in to replace some of the veteran leadership that moved on after the Cubs' championship.
-He's a quiet role player who is easily well-liked by his teammates.
-He won't light up a postgame press conference -- think Miguel Montero for that -- but is a steady voice in the locker room just as he is a steady hitter at the plate.
+Jay is a quiet role player who is easily well-liked by his teammates.
+He won't light up a postgame news conference, but he is a steady voice in the locker room, just as he is a steady hitter at the plate.
 Coming up with a veteran St. Louis Cardinals team, he knew he had to battle to stay in the majors.

 "Just that fighter mentality," Jay said.
-"I knew if I was going to survive and stay there I had to figure it out."
+"I knew if I was going to survive and stay there, I had to figure it out."

-Between his .305 batting average (.407 when he pinch hits) and .385 on-base percentage, he seems to be figuring things out just fine in a Cubs uniform.
+Between his .305 batting average (.407 when he pinch hits) and .385 on-base percentage, Jay seems to be figuring things out just fine in a Cubs uniform.

 "I try to do the same thing every time," Jay said.
 "Use the middle of the field and put the barrel on the ball ...
 I definitely like being in those situations."